-*Dates and titles may change as the year moves forward and we add special events.
+*Dates, speakers, and titles subject to change as the year moves forward and we add special events.

 The CHE Environmental History Colloquium was founded in 2002 as a way to foster cross-disciplinary conversation and collegial friendships among faculty, staff, and grad students at the University of Wisconsin-Madison who share an interest in past environmental change, especially as it relates to human activities and ideas.
 With the launching of the Center for Culture, History, and Environment (CHE) as part of UW-Madison's Gaylord Nelson Institute for Environmental Studies, the Colloquium now has a permanent institutional home in CHE.

 From the beginning, the Colloquium has attracted dozens of regular participants from a wide array of departments and programs, including anthropology, atmospheric and oceanic sciences, botany, business, English literature, environmental studies, forestry, geography, geology and geophysics, history, history of science, landscape architecture, law, rural sociology, science and technology studies, sociology, urban and regional planning, and others.